 Now to format data in excel, we will make

 - Adjust the column width by using the shortcut key (Alt+H+O+I) after selecting the entire table (using Ctrl+A),

 - Center aligning the data,

-- Apply background color by using ‘Fill Color’ command available in ‘Font’ group on ‘Home’
+- Apply background color by using the ‘Fill Color’ command available in the ‘Font’ group on ‘Home’

-We will be applying the same format for the last ‘Total’ row of the table by using ‘Format Painter’ command available in ‘Clipboard’ group on ‘Home’ tab.
+We will be applying the same format for the last ‘Total’ row of the table by using the ‘Format Painter’ command available in the ‘Clipboard’ group on the ‘Home’ tab.

-As amount collected is a currency, we should format the same as currency using the command available in ‘Number’ group placed on ‘Home’ tab.
+As the amount collected is a currency, we should format the same as currency using the command available in the ‘Number’ group placed on the ‘Home’ tab.